DomtronVox/StaticFarmSite/src/documents/sub_pages/nd-goats-for-sale.md

 <br />

 **Within a few hours of being born ND kids are very active.
+Running, playing, snuggling and laughing, children and goat kids thoroughly enjoy each other’s company.
+Nigerian Dwarf kids are the perfect size, clean, and totally harmless with the horns removed.
 We disbud all our goats unless they are born polled--genetically hornless.
-That way they won't accidentally put out a person eye--I've known it to happen.**
+This facilitates constant and safe handling for petting, milking, and showing.
+That way they wont accidentally put out a person eye--I've known it to happen.**

 **<br />**